BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 Those admin nodes are on-demand.
 Having an ASG of few nodes all Spot is a risk we didn’t want to take regarding the criticality of those pods.

-TODO: rewrite this: We are rolling back that choice and we are removing those dedicated admin nodes of the mix.
-We have too many clusters for this solution to be profitable.
-CoreDNS, HAProxy Ingress Controller and cluster-autoscaler are going back on the main ASGs.

 ### QOS Guaranteed Daemonsets